10-6-pursuit/lab-github/questions.md

 Who is the "Turing machine" named after?

 ```
-In honor of Alan Turing, a trailblazing British mathematician, logician, and computer scientist, the "Turing machine" was called.
+Answer 5: In honor of Alan Turing, a trailblazing British mathematician, logician, and computer scientist, the "Turing machine" was called.
 In order to comprehend the boundaries of mechanical calculation, he invented the Turing machine in 1936.
 He was a key figure in the advancement of artificial intelligence and contemporary computing.
 ```